OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/virtual-network/virtual-network-deploy-static-pip-arm-cli.md

 --private-ip-address $PrivateIpAddress \
 --public-ip-address $PipName

-# Create a new VM with hello NIC
+# Create a new VM with the NIC

 VmName="WEB1"

-# Replace hello value for hello VmSize variable with a value from the
+# Replace the value for the VmSize variable with a value from the
 # https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-sizes article.
 VmSize="Standard_DS1"

-# Replace hello value for hello OsImage variable with a value for *urn* from hello output returned by entering
+# Replace the value for the OsImage variable with a value for *urn* from the output returned by entering
-# hello `az vm image list` command.
+# the `az vm image list` command.

 OsImage="credativ:Debian:8:latest"
 Username='adminuser'

-# Replace hello following value with hello path tooyour public key file.
+# Replace the following value with the path to your public key file.
 SshKeyValue="~/.ssh/id_rsa.pub"

 az vm create \